Town of Carlisle, Massachusetts

 Edgar N. Josephson

-John F. Kazanowski
+John F. Kazanowski, Jr.

 James Francis Keefe